-Writing code alone is not good enough to effortlessly run an application and maintain it.
+Writing code alone is not good enough to effortlessly run and maintain an application.
 To ensure that the application is available to the user, many people work behind the scenes and manage different requests that come from the app, maintenance, server health checks, installing security patches, upgrading software packages, and firewalls to protect servers from hackers.

-Even though all these tasks require a significant amount of energy, focus, and efforts, in the era of cloud computing, some of these tasks can be automated via scripts.
+Even though all these tasks require a significant amount of energy, focus, and effort, in the era of cloud computing, some of these tasks can be automated via scripts.

-This blog will talk about GCP’s App Engine and we will discuss the deployment of an application in the App Engine and the underlying processes by using Node.js application as an example.
-App Engine is one of the computing services provided by GCP.
+This blog will talk about app configuration on Google App Engine, where we will discuss the deployment of an application in an App Engine and the underlying processes by using Node.js application as an example.
+App Engine is one of the Google Cloud computing services.
 Let’s discuss them briefly.

-The App Engine is a fully-managed platform as a service (PaaS) for building web applications in which the user doesn’t need to manage the underlying operating systems, configurations, security issues, firewalls, and auto-scaling.
+The App Engine is a fully managed platform as a service (PaaS) for building web applications where the user doesn’t need to manage the underlying operating systems, configurations, security issues, firewalls, and auto-scaling.
 By using this service, developers can manage the entire application just by making a configuration file called app.yaml to make the code compatible with the App Engine.

 The App Engine is based on serverless architecture.
 It is available with two types of runtime environments: